menu

 Brooksville is a tiny town located in the state of Mississippi.
 With a population of 885 people and just one neighborhood, Brooksville is the 178th largest community in Mississippi.

-Brooksville is a blue-collar town, with 70.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Brooksville is generally considered to be a blue-collar town.
+70.05% of the Brooksville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Brooksville is a town of construction workers and builders, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Brooksville who work in management occupations (8.70%), healthcare suport services (6.76%), and teaching (4.83%).

-The population of Brooksville has a very low overall level of education: only 9.15% of people over 25 hold a 4-year college degree or higher.
+The citizens of Brooksville have a very low rate of college education: just 9.15% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Brooksville in 2022 was $16,575, which is low income relative to Mississippi and the nation.
 This equates to an annual income of $66,300 for a family of four.
 However, Brooksville contains both very wealthy and poor people as well.
 Brooksville also has one of the higher rates of people living in poverty in the nation, with 42.37% of its population below the federal poverty line.